ropensci/roweb3/content/blog/2023-07-21-champions-program-training/index.md

 ## Training for non-selected applicants

-We also conduct workshops for those not selected to be champions.
-The aim of these workshops is to provide an opportunity for all applicants to develop skills in open-source software development for supporting career opportunities as well as future applications to this or other similar programs.
+We also conduct a workshop for those not selected to be champions.
+The aim of this workshop is to provide an opportunity for all applicants to develop skills in open-source software development for supporting career opportunities as well as future applications to this or other similar programs.

 ### [Developing Software Together](https://paocorrales.github.io/git-developing-software-together/)